Alison Noice, MA, MS, CADC-III

 Tim Hartnett, MSW, MHA

-Tim joined CODA in 2002, and has worked with vulnerable and underserved populations for more than 35 years, from incarcerated juveniles to homeless persons suffering from severe and persistent mental illness and substance use disorders.
+As of May 1, 2019, Tim assumes the role of Strategic Advisor to the CODA Board of Directors, with retirement to follow in October.
+Tim joined CODA as Executive Director in 2002.
+During his career he has worked with vulnerable and underserved populations for more than 35 years, from incarcerated juveniles to homeless persons suffering from severe and persistent mental illness and substance use disorders.
 He serves on the Governor’s Opioid Epidemic Task Force and the executive committee of the Oregon-Idaho High Intensity Drug Trafficking Area (HIDTA) program.
 He has served as a member of the Oregon Alcohol and Drug Policy Commission, as president of the Oregon Prevention Education and Recovery Association (OPERA), and as a member of the executive and steering committees of the National Institute on Drug Abuse Clinical Trials Network.
-He is a Visiting Research Fellow in the Queen’s University School of Social Sciences, Education and Social Work in Belfast, Northern Ireland, and has served as an adjunct faculty member at Portland State University’s School of Social Work.
+Tim is a Visiting Research Fellow in the Queen’s University School of Social Sciences, Education and Social Work in Belfast, Northern Ireland, and has served as an adjunct faculty member at Portland State University’s School of Social Work.
 Prior to joining CODA, Tim was Director of the Division of Alcohol and Drug Abuse Prevention and Recovery for the State of New Hampshire Department of Health and Human Services.
 He received his Master of Social Work from University of Connecticut and his Master of Health Administration from Suffolk University in Boston.

 Eve Klein, MD

 Eve joined CODA as an Oregon Health & Science University Addiction Medicine Fellow in 2015, becoming Medical Director in 2016.
 Eve previously worked at OHSU as a neurologist and for Legacy Pain Management Centers in the Portland area.
 She received her undergraduate degree from Columbia University in the City of New York and her medical degree from University of Massachusetts Medical School.

 Katharina Wiest, PhD, MSPH